TreeMaker/TreeMaker/README.md

 When the python file list for a given sample is updated, it may be desirable to submit jobs only for the new files. [looper_data_update.sh](./Production/test/condorSub/looper_data_update.sh) shows an example of how to do this.
 To get the number of the first new job, just use `len(readFiles)` from the python file list *before* updating it.

+If the `-d` flag is used when submitting jobs, each data file will be checked to see if the run it contains is certified in the corresponding JSON file.
+The JSON file is taken by default from the scenario; an alternative can be specified with the `--json` option, e.g. if the JSON is updated and you want to submit jobs only for the newly certified runs.
+(Use [compareJSON.py](https://github.com/cms-sw/cmssw/blob/CMSSW_7_6_X/FWCore/PythonUtilities/scripts/compareJSON.py) to subtract one JSON list from another, following [this twiki](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideGoodLumiSectionsJSONFile#How_to_compare_Good_Luminosity_f).)

 Because of the large number of events in the Spring15 MC, there are now a number of looper_*.sh scripts for signal, data, and various background categories.

 Sometimes, a few jobs might fail, e.g. due to xrootd connectivity problems.
 The script [resubCondor.sh](./Production/test/condorSub/resubCondor.sh) can identify the failed jobs and prepare them for resubmission by checking the Condor logs.